 Any and all opinions generated as a result of reading the contents of this profile, its individual components, or any combination thereof is the sole responsibility of the individual reader, their perspective, and/or any drugs, prescription or otherwise, of which said reader may or may not be under the influence.
 By continuing to read the profile written below this statement, you, the reader, agree to release the individual represented thereby from all liability for any damages or discomfiture, real or imagined, experienced by you or any parties observing with or near you.
 Side Effects of reading this profile may include: Irritability, facial spasms, irregular breathing, cynicism, uncontrollable eye-rolling, feelings of depression, feelings of comparative superiority, and/or the occasional halfhearted chuckle.
 If symptoms persist longer than one hour, close your browser and consult a psychiatrist.
 No purchase necessary.
 See stores for details.

-Right, so, formalities and questionably binding legal agreements aside, here are some thoughts about the modern act of dating:
+Right, so, formalities and questionably binding legal agreements aside, the following is my best approximation of me: